Handcrafted in

 Where It All Began

 In the quiet village of Radawadunna, tucked within the lush interior of Sri Lanka, a tradition of cane weaving has been passed from hand to hand for generations.
-Long before modern furniture was shipped across oceans, local artisan families were crafting durable, beautiful pieces from the cane that grew abundantly in the surrounding landscape.
+Local artisan families have been crafting durable, beautiful furniture long before modern mass-production changed the industry.

-Ceylon Cane Crafts was founded to honour that tradition, and to give it a future.
-Our founders recognised that this centuries-old craft was at risk of being lost as younger generations moved toward industrialised work.
-By building a direct-trade model that put artisan livelihoods first, we created a pathway for these skills to survive and thrive in the modern world.
+Ceylon Cane Crafts was founded to honour that tradition and to give it a future.
+We recognised that this centuries-old craft was at risk of being lost as younger generations moved toward industrialised work.
+By connecting skilled artisans with customers who appreciate handcrafted quality, we created a pathway for these skills to survive and thrive in the modern world.

 When you purchase a piece from Ceylon Cane Crafts, it was made here, in this village, by someone whose family has been doing this for decades.
 That is a story worth telling, and a connection worth making.